Wonton wrappers are wheat-based thin sheets for wonton or other dumplings.

 Where To Buy

 You can find wonton wrappers in the freezer section of Asian grocery stores.
 I typically buy my wonton wrappers from my local Japanese grocery store.
-There are a few local American brands like Nasoya or Twin Dragon you can buy from major American grocery stores like Walmart, Target, or Whole Foods.
+You can buy a few local American brands like Nasoya or Twin Dragon from major American grocery stores like Walmart, Target, or Whole Foods.
 Each brand is different in terms of thickness and consistency.

 How To Store

 While working with wonton wrappers, cover the unused ones with a damp towel so they don’t dry out.
-If you are not using them immediately, wrap them well and keep them in the refrigerator for about a week or keep them in the freezer for 2-3 months.
+If you are not using them immediately, wrap them well in plastic wrap and keep them in the fridge for about a week or in the freezer for 2-3 months.

 Recipes Using Wonton Wrappers